Monday, April 13, 2026

 Kara Walker, a celebrated artist, presents one of the most ambitious Hyundai Commissions to date.
 Instead of celebrating the British Empire, Walker’s Fountain delves into the interconnected histories of Africa, America, and Europe.
 Water serves as a crucial theme, referencing the transatlantic slave trade and the aspirations, destinies, and tragedies of people from these continents.
 The piece intertwines fantasy, fact, and fiction on an epic scale.

-This commission embodies environmentally conscious production methods, utilizing recyclable or reusable cork, wood, and metal.
+This commission embodies environmentally conscious production methods, utilising recyclable or reusable cork, wood, and metal.
 The surface covering comprises a non-toxic acrylic and cement composite suitable for sculpting or casting, avoiding large quantities of non-recyclable materials.
 The production process eliminates harmful substances often associated with exhibitions and installations.

 Based in New York, Kara Walker is renowned for her candid explorations of race, sexuality, and violence.
 Her distinctive style involves black cut-paper silhouetted figures, referencing the history of slavery and the antebellum South in the US through provocative and elaborate installations.